 Date of Birth

-The above is not necessarily a comprehensive list of the Chinese immigrants from 1841 to 1911 but is certainly an indication of the general trend of migration into the area at that time.
+The above is not necessarily a comprehensive list of the Chinese immigrants from 1841 to 1911.
+Still, it is certainly an indication of the general migration trend into the area at that time.
 Chinese laundries did not seem to exist until after the 1901 Census.
-None of the recorded individuals can be found on previous or successive Censuses indicating that there was no sustained Chinese community in the area prior to 1911.
+None of the recorded individuals can be found on previous or successive Censuses indicating that there was no sustained Chinese community in the area before 1911.

 Researched by Ken Shaw